The SIMEXP team

 Angela Tam, MSc, graduated with a BSc in Psychology at the University of Ottawa.
 She completed a Master’s degree in Neuroscience at Queen’s University, on age effects on the neural correlates underlying attentional lapses.
 Now she is a PhD student at McGill University in the Integrated Program in Neuroscience under the supervision of Dr Pierre Bellec and Dr John Breitner.
 Her PhD project is to investigate the relationship between cortical atrophy, cognitive decline and resting-state connectivity in preclinical and clinical Alzheimer’s disease.

 Loïc Tetrel, MSc, is a computer vision scientist specialized in the medical field, graduated with a MEng and MSc in Electrical Engineering at the INSA Lyon (France) and ETS Montréal (Canada) on 3D ultrasound.
 After working for 2 years on 3D dental scanning technology, he focuses now on deep learning methods for fMRI (preprocessing, feature vizualization of brain states), and scaling them on high performance clusters.
-Because of his strong interest in open-science, he is also working on a new open-neuroscience publication platform (neurolibre) using binderhub technology.
+Because of his strong interest in open-science, he is also working on a new open-neuroscience publication platform (

 Sebastian Urchs, MSc, completed a Master’s degree in Neuro-Cognitive Psychology at the Ludwig-Maximilians Universität, Munich, in Germany.
 He then worked as a research assistant in the laboratory of Pr Michael Milham at the Child Mind Insitute of New York, USA.
 Mr. Urchs is now a PhD student at the integrated program in Neuroscience of McGill University, under the joint supervision of Dr Pierre Bellec and Dr Alan C. Evans.
 His research project involves the mapping of individual brain networks based on resting-state connectivity and cortical thickness connectivity.
 These maps will be used to identify subtypes of developmental disorders based on different brain connectivity patterns, using a large imaging database of typically developing children and adolescents as well as children with autism, and children with attention deficit / hyperactivity disorder.